7.3 Solving ratio problems where only the difference in amounts is given

-The difference in parts between small and large is 5 − 3 = 2 parts.
+- The difference in parts between grey and white is 5 − 3 = 2 parts.
 These 2 parts are worth 30.
 To find 1 part you do:

-Now you know both large and small totals, you can find the total number of dressings by doing:
+Now you know both grey and white totals, you can find the total number of slabs by doing: